PickNikRobotics/rqt2_setup/README.md

 ## Run Examples

-Launching RQT gui will bring up a window where you can load and unload RQT plugins.
+Launching RQT Gui will bring up a window where you can load and unload RQT2 plugins.

     ros2 run rqt_gui rqt_gui